truckersmp-cli/truckersmp-cli/README.md

 ### Sections for game modes

 Supported sections are `[ats]`, `[astmp]`, `[ets2]` and `[ets2mp]`.

 #### Optional game mode settings

 Key-Value-Pair|Description
 ---|---
-`without-rich-presence = true/false`|Disable discord rich presence for the game mode - overriding what is set in third party sections.
+`without-rich-presence = {true|false}`|Disable Discord Rich Presence for the game mode - overriding what is set in third party sections.

 ### Sections for third party programs